 He is currently busy working on Rumshinsky’s Yiddish Operetta The Broken Violin (Tsubrochene Fidele) for Philadelphia, on Strauss’ Blindekuh, Minkus’s La Bayadere (in the original manuscript orchestration), Suppé’s Die Schone Galathee for the UK, Meyerbeer’s operas for Sofia, Bulgaria, Meyerbeer’s sacred songs for Berlin, Germany.

-He will be recording his works by Auber and Meyerbeer for NAXOS from 2018 onwards.
+He will be recording his works by Auber and Meyerbeer for NAXOS from 2018 onwards in the USA and Europe.

-He will debut in Asia in the Royal Opera House Muscat in December 2018.
+He will debut in Asia in the Royal Opera House Muscat in December 2018 conducting the Prague Philharmonic Orchestra.